jschrier/blog/_posts/2023-04-20-DIY-drum-machine-ideas.md

     - You want to think about sending trigger pulses versus constant cycles, number of divisisions, CV inputs, possible internal clock.
 - Introduce patterns by binary pattterns (e.g., [Numeric Repetitor](https://manuals.noiseengineering.us/nr/))
     - The discontinued [Pittsburgh Time Runner](https://pittsburghmodular.com/timerunner) has some interesting ideas

+# Retrospective: What I finally did (Aug 2024)

+1. Built [Mortiz Klein's drum bundle](https://www.thonk.co.uk/shop/mki-erica-edu-drums/) to learn the circuits and ideas, but then got limited musically...
+(Also, as a side note, analog drum circuits are really complicated! )

+2. Bought a Korg Volka Beat (16 step sequencer) and [Pocket Operations book](https://amzn.to/3WQyrf1) to go more musical.
+(Not exactly DIY, but has some [hacking potential]({{ site.baseurl }}{% post_url 2024-07-19-Hacking-the-Korg-Volka-Beats %}) )

+3. Bought an [Akai MCP218](https://amzn.to/3AFBrDp) drum pad and enrolled in [Melodics](https://melodics.com) drum pad course to try to get a more intuitive musical sense (not at all DIY, but a realization that I was emphasizing the hardware rather than the music)